Registering a Commercial Lease on Title — What It Means in Practice

 One of the key considerations is whether the lease should be registered on title.

-Registration provides formal recognition of the lease.
+Registration provides formal legal recognition of the lease.

 However, not all leases are registered.